-Loans are one of the most significant factors that affect your credit score.
-They show your tendency to pay back the money you borrow, help show a diversity of credit types, and, after some time, provide positive credit history.
+Personal loans are one of the most significant factors that affect your credit score.
+They show your tendency to pay back the money you borrow, help show a diversity of credit types, and, after some time, provide a positive credit history.
 The opposite is also true.
 If you don’t make regular payments on your loan, it will negatively affect your credit score.
 Learn how you can avoid personal loan mistakes and use a personal loan to increase your credit score.

 Credit companies will often look at your current credit that is out compared to credit available, also known as your Credit Utilization Ratio.
 If you are utilizing loans such as a line of credit loan, paying it on time all the time will show you have plenty of credit available, but you’re not using it.